 Verizon Wireline consumers and certain business customers may opt out by calling 1-866-483-9700.
 Verizon Wireless consumer and certain business customers may call 1-800-333-9956.
 Other customers may decline to provide or withdraw CPNI consent by following the instructions in the Verizon notice seeking consent.

-Federal "Do Not Call" laws allow you to place your phone numbers on the National Do Not Call Registry to prevent telemarketing calls to those numbers.
+Federal "Do Not Call" laws allow you to place your phone numbers on the National Do Not Call Registry to prohibit many telemarketing calls to those numbers.
 To add your numbers to this list, please call 1-888-382-1222 or visit the National Do Not Call Registry.

 Most telemarketing laws allow companies to contact their own customers without consulting the federal or state Do Not Call list.
 If you would like to be removed from Verizon's residential telemarketing list, please contact us at 1-800-VERIZON.
 If you would like to be removed from the Verizon Wireless telemarketing list, please contact us at 1-800-922-0204.
 Please allow 30 days for your telephone number to be removed from any sales programs that are currently underway.

 You also can limit the collection of certain website information by deleting or disabling cookies.
-Most computers' Internet browsers enable you to erase cookies from your computer hard drive, block all cookies, or receive a warning before a cookie is stored.
+Most devices’ web browsers enable you to erase stored cookies, block all cookies, or receive a warning before a cookie is stored.
 Disabling cookies may prevent you from using specific features on our sites and other websites, such as ordering products or services and maintaining an online account.
-Cookies must be enabled for you to use your Verizon e-mail account.
-View information about "cookies" and related technologies

 If you opt out online, you will need your account user ID and password.
 Also, please note that you will receive ads whether you participate in these programs or not, but under these programs, ads may be more personalized and useful to you.